uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

    flavor/version

-This should give the users the possibility of choosing the balance between the correctness and ease of writing the script.
+This should give the users the possibility of choosing the balance between the total correctness and ease of writing the script.

 ##### 1. Check errors post-mortem
 Do not perform any checks before calling the API.
 Only handle the error code,